Communication Tips and Tools for Dementia Care (Previously Validation Communication)

 - Recognize that all behaviour has meaning and to list and describe the special needs that must be considered when working with someone with dementia.

-- List and describe the key components of validating feelings, using the Validation Communication Techniques (including the mind's eye, centering, touch, mirroring, symbols, and universal needs).
+- List and describe the key components of validating feelings, using the Communication Tips and Tools for Dementia Care (including the mind's eye, centering, touch, mirroring, symbols, and universal needs).

 - Demonstrate how to run a Validation Group.